-This guidance is likely to be of most relevance to authorised firms with transaction reporting obligations
+This guidance is likely to be most relevant to regulated firms and their auditors.

 Background to this consultation

 As a result of the financial crisis, we recognised the need to engage more effectively with auditors.
 So our Supervisory Enhancement Programme put annual bilateral meetings in place between supervisors and external auditors of high impact firms.
 We then published DP10/3 – Enhancing the Auditor’s Contribution to Prudential Regulation (published jointly with the Financial Reporting Council (FRC)), which stated an objective to improve the quality and frequency of this engagement.
 We published our Code of Practice for the relationship between the external auditor and the supervisor in May 2011.
 This Code has been updated to reflect the changes in the statutory objectives of the FCA under the Financial Services Act 2012.
 A separate Code of Practice will be published by the Prudential Regulation Authority (PRA).

 The Code sets out principles to guide interactions between FCA supervisors and auditors.
 It recognises that sharing relevant information in a timely way is an essential part of an effective working relationship, and it indicates a minimum level of meetings that should take place for firms with the highest impact on the FCA’s objectives.

 The changes to the Code of Practice for the relationship between the external auditor and the supervisor mainly align the Code with FCA’s statutory objectives, rather than significantly changing the nature of interactions with the auditors.
 The benefits are in line with those stated in the CBA and the changes should not result in additional costs to firms.